ta-data-bcn/lab-machine-learning-world/README.md

 ![Ironhack logo](https://i.imgur.com/1QgrNNw.png)

 # Lab | Machine Learning & AI World
-Machine Learning now is one of the trending topics if you talk aboyt technology.
+Machine Learning now is one of the trending topics if you talk about technology.
 Everyday a lot of material about this topic arrives to the media, not only news about new discovers but also a lot of tutorials and articles about people working on this.

 The objectives of this lab are:
 * Get to introduced into this world through the latest most important news we have had in the last years.
 * Guide you to do a deeper research to understand them better.

 So you will be asked to read a piece of news and then share it with your partners.
-This way, when we finish sharing, you will have a light idea of the most important events but also you will be able to dig into one specific better.
+This way, when we finish sharing, you will have a light idea of the most important events but also you will be able to dig into a specific one thoroughly.

 ## How we will do it?

 So let's start digging a litle bit.
 Imagine you open your today's AI&ML journal and you see a very interesting new.
-You read it but that is not enough.
+You read it, but that is not enough.
 You want to understand:
-* If it is so important as the title says (is it really a big step?) or you think it is more important than the title let's suggests.
+* If it is so important as the title says (is it really a big step?) or you think it is more important than the title suggests.
 * Which part of ML or AI is used and how is it related to ML or AI.
-* What did they do to take the data.
+* How/Where did they get the data.
 * Which data did they use.
 * How did they do to build the model.
 Which type of model is?
 * Do you know any other project that applies the same techniques?
 Could you use something for another use case?